thoughtbot/paperback/README.md

 ## Contributing

-Please see `CONTRIBUTING.md` for more details on contributing.
+Please see our [contributing guidelines](CONTRIBUTING.md) for details.